FLAG & LSR fact sheet

 How should companies prepare?

-If your organisation stands to be impacted by the FLAG, there are many ways to get ready and ensure that your target becomes validated.
-First, companies should learn about no deforestation commitments and taking steps that eliminate deforestation by end of 2025.
+If your organization stands to be impacted by the FLAG, there are many ways to get ready and ensure that your target becomes validated.
+First, companies should learn about no-deforestation commitments and take steps that eliminate deforestation by the end of 2025.
 Companies should take a comprehensive mapping of their Scope 3 or Supply Chain emissions, and engage suppliers that have the potential of contributing high FLAG emissions to gather primary data.
 Lastly, companies should explore the eligible FLAG sector removal projects that exist within their value chain.

 What can we do with FLAG removals?